PYTHON

 Output : Sachin is a good player

-Note that we started the text (called string in programming) with - this denotes that is a f-string.
+Note that we started the text (called string in programming) with f - this denotes that is a f-string.

 The f-string constructs a new string by substituting the values given in the curly brackets {} with the appropriate values.